Couleslaw/Project-L/docs/FunctionDocs/index.md

 The AI players are defined in a Json file, for details see the [AI Player Guide](../AIPlayerGuide/index).
 "%}

+{% include important.html content="
+Only the entries containing a valid AI player will be shown in the dropdown menu.
+"%}

-Once at least one parameter for a player is set, a reset button will appear on the right.
-The player can then be removed by clicking on it.
+Once at least one parameter for a player is set, the reset button will appear to the right of their name.
+The player information can then be cleared by clicking on it.
 The game cannot be started until at least one player is added.
 If a player is only partially defined (e.g. only a name is set), the game cannot be started either.

 The number of starting pieces in the shared reserve is 15 by default (the value in the original game), but can be adjusted using a slider below the player selection.
-The minimum number of pieces is 10 and the maximum is 30.
+The minimum number of pieces is 10, the maximum is 30 and the tick interval is 5.

 Players are shuffled by default to ensure random order of play.
 This can be turned off by unchecking the checkbox below the player selection.
-In that case, the order of play is specified by the numbers next to the players in the [<u>New Game</u>](#new-game) screen.
+In that case, the order of play is specified by the numbers left of the players in the [<u>New Game</u>](#new-game) screen.

 ## Main Game